My Counseling Approach

 Making Sense of Stress

-I derive my conceptualization from the ABC-X model of family stress (McCubbin & Patterson, 1983), which helps explain why some experiences feel manageable while others lead to distress.
+I derive my conceptualization from the ABC-X model of family stress (McCubbin & Patterson, 1983).

 A (Stressor): A life event or challenge